chenhong-dkfz/GenomeTornadoPlot/README.md

 </p>

-Colored lines stand for CNV events, and the start and position corresponding to the chromosome show the event positions **(I don't understand the part "and the start and position corresponding to the chromosome show the event positions")**.
+Colored lines stand for CNV events.
+In the plot, you can easily find out their locations in chromosomes.
-The pie chart stand for the cohort contribution of the events **(Tip: pie charts are widely used in infographics.
-But people usually have difficulties to guess percentages of each shares if it is not explicitly writen.
-Instead of pie charts, I recommend the use of a vertical dodge barplot graduated on Y-axis from 0% to 100%.)**.
+The pie chart stand for the cohort contribution of the events.
 The colors in this example stand for cohort.
 But users can also change parameter and make the color for copy numbers or length.
-The score below the graph is the “focallity score” of the gene **(This is too small, increase font size.
-It should explicitly display "Focallity score = <score>".
-How is the order of the lines set ?)**.
+The score below the graph is the “focallity score” of the gene.

 In some cases, a gene plays different roles in different cohorts.
 A deletion/duplication plot helps identifying that.